TECHNICAL DOCUMENTATION SOFTWARE

 Compliance with Medical Device Regulation

-Digitally create and update your technical documentation within the requirements of the Medical Device Regulation.
+Create and update your technical documentation digitally to fulfil the requirements of the MDR.

 Minimization of runtimes

-Minimize process runtimes for creating, revising and approving your dossiers and reduce unnecessary time spent on searching and compiling the latest documents.
+Reduce the process times for creating, revising and approving your dossiers and minimise the time spent searching for and compiling up-to-date documents.

 Central information platform

-Use d.velop documents (formerly d.3ecm) as your central information platform on which you can retrieve all your data at short notice.
+Use d.velop documents (formerly d.3ecm) as your central information source to retrieve all relevant data at any time.

 Constant availability